Alan Zweig: Hope (2017)

 This sequel to the 2015 documentary Hurt picks up as Steve Fonyo recovers from his coma and admits that he needs to make changes to his life if he is going to be able to continue on.
 Recovering in hospital, Steve allows Zweig to follow him through his lows, hoping he might find a way to a better life.
 In the 30 years since he was a nation’s hero for his cross-country run on a prosthetic leg to raise funds for cancer research, Steve’s life has been a sequence of tragic events.
 Now in his 50s, Steve admits he needs to remove himself from his circumstances in Surrey, BC, to overcome his addiction and have a fresh start with his girlfriend.
-Bringing director-subject dynamics to the forefront, Zweig has created a rare and exceptional documentary sequel that attempts to look at the road forward and leave a troubled past behind.
+Bringing director-subject dynamics to the forefront, the film is a documentary sequel that attempts to look at the road forward and leave a troubled past behind.